ErwanLT/adventofcode/aoc-2020/src/main/java/aoc/day22/README.md

-# aoc.Day 22 : Crab Combat
+# Day 22 : Crab Combat
 # Part 1

 It only takes a few hours of sailing the ocean on a raft for boredom to sink in.
 Fortunately, you brought a small deck of [space cards](https://adventofcode.com/2019/day/22)!
 You'd like to play a game of **Combat**, and there's even an opponent available: a small crab that climbed aboard your raft before you left.